Merry Christmas (Mariah Carey album): Singles

 "Miss You Most (At Christmas Time)" (R&B stations).
 The latter was also commercially released that year, including in the Philippines where it served as the lead single in that country.
 Originally released in 1994 as a 12-inch promotional single of dance remixes, "Joy to the World" was released in Australia as the album's third single on November 27, 1995, becoming a top-forty hit there.
-"O Holy Night" was released as a promotional single in 1996 and 1998, and later peaked at number 70 on the US Holiday 100 chart, and entered the charts in France, Italy and Iceland; later being certified Platinum in the United States and Canada; and Gold in Italy.
+"O Holy Night" was released as a promotional single in 1996 and 1998, and later peaked at number 70 on the US Holiday 100 chart, and entered the charts in France, Italy and Iceland; later being certified Platinum in the United States and Canada; and Gold in Italy and New Zealand.

-"All I Want for Christmas Is You" is Carey's biggest international hit of her career, breaking several records worldwide and topping the charts in over 25 countries, including Australia, Canada, France, Germany, the UK Singles chart and the US Billboard Hot 100, becoming the best-selling Christmas song by a female artist and one of the best-selling singles of all time, selling over 16 million copies worldwide.
-The song was certified 16× Platinum in the US, becoming the first holiday song to achieve this and the highest-certified song by a female artist in the country.
-It is also Carey's best-selling single in the UK, where it was certified eight-times Platinum, becoming the highest-certified song of all time by a female artist in the country.
-It is also her best-selling single in Canada, Australia and Germany, where it was certified Diamond, 13× Platinum and 2× Platinum, respectively.
+"All I Want for Christmas Is You" remains Carey's biggest international hit of her career, breaking several records worldwide and topping the charts in over 30 countries, including Australia, Canada, France, Germany, the UK Singles chart and the US Billboard Hot 100, becoming the best-selling Christmas song by a female artist and one of the best-selling singles of all time, selling over 16 million copies worldwide.
+In the United States, "All I Want for Christmas Is You" broke multiple Hot 100 records, as it became the longest-running number-one song on the chart –spending 21 weeks atop–; the longest-running charting song ever by a woman –and seventh overall– with a total of 78 weeks on the chart.
+Additionally, the song was certified 18× Platinum in the US, becoming the first holiday song to achieve this and the highest-certified song by a female artist in the country.
+In Germany, the song also broke the record for the longest-running chart-topper in the country, with 22 weeks at number one, being certified 3× Platinum.
+It is also Carey's best-selling single in the United Kingdom, where it was certified ten times Platinum, selling over six million units in the country, becoming the highest-certified song of all time by a female artist in the UK.
+It is also her best-selling single in Canada and Australia, where it was certified Diamond and 13× Platinum, respectively.

 Other songs from the album also achieved success worldwide: